-A respected community leader, a successful businessman, an accomplished educator and a dedicated employee with Facilities Management are being honored as "Most Loyals" during the 68th annual Mountaineer Week, a celebration of Appalachian Heritage, Oct.
-30 - Nov.
-8, on West Virginia University's campus.
+A Morgantown couple who has given back to the University, a successful alumnus engineer, an internationally-known professor, a dedicated residence life employee, and a late director of the Mountainlair are being honored as “Most Loyals” during the 71st Mountaineer Week, a celebration of Appalachian Heritage, Oct.
+19-28, on West Virginia University’s campus.

 Most Loyal West Virginian